 Whatever happens, it will change the shape of the PC industry.
 And that will affect New Zealand more than most other countries.

 Things are just as bad at the enterprise end.
-HP acquired EDS only to run the computer services operation into the ground.
+Hewlett-Packard acquired EDS only to run the computer services operation into the ground.
 Likewise, the 3Com deal didn’t deliver on promises and buying software developer Autonomy ended in tears.